 Since the big part of your walk is through the jungle you have a good chance to see some animals and birds.
 In 5 days we saw: many marmoset and howler monkeys, squirrels, one armadillo, many lizards, owls, bats, parrots, vultures, different tropical birds, humming birds, many spiders with their huge webs all over the jungle and butterflies.
 On the official web page it says you can also see sloths, we weren’t that lucky, and they warn you about poison snakes, we were lucky enough not to see any.

-What will you need for the hike
+What do you need for the hike?

 Camping gear: tent, sleeping pad, sleeping bag, torch, sunscreen with high protection 50 or so (very important), repellent, cap/hat, sunglasses, mask and snorkel (optional), water bottle, proper hiking shoes (we did all the hike in flip-flops because our shoes were destroyed after our last hike Torres del Paine in Patagonia, and it was uncomfortable but doable),